ThomasMertes/seed7/src/read_me.txt

                            compiler generates C code, which checks
                            all float divisions ( / and /:= ) for
                            division by zero.
-The generated C code should, when executed, return Infinity,
+The generated C code should, if executed, return Infinity,
                            -Infinity or NaN instead of doing the divide operation.